wwwMADwww/FT2232ImageOutput/README.md

 Tips for setup and running on Linux: [Running on Linux](RunningOnLinux.md)

 ## Schematics
-Schematic diagrams for all modes available at [FT2232ImageOutput/diagrams](FT2232ImageOutput/diagrams/)
+Schematic diagrams for all modes available at [FT2232ImageOutput/diagrams](FT2232ImageOutput/schematic/)

-Schematic diagrams for fully assembled device variants - [hardware](hardware)

 ## Results